 - be in the 2nd or 3rd year of a Bachelor’s program at the time of registration

-- demonstrate strong motivation for research and have the perspective to pursue a career in research and development
+- demonstrate strong motivation for research

 - be eager to learn and develop transversal skills

 - have a Swiss nationality or a residence permit valid for the duration of the internship

 These eligibility criteria are complemented with the below section on the SIL Commitment.
 Please read carefully and only continue with your application if you agree to the conditions set out.

 Upon acceptance, scholars will be required to sign a commitment form.

 Summer in the Lab participants must commit and complete the following components in order to successfully validate their participation in the program: